 We do not allow smoking on camp property, or at any camp activity, including out-of-camp trips.
 All staff members must be non-smokers, or agree to refrain from smoking during the camp season.
 We do this because counselors are role models.
 We don’t want a camper to learn that smoking is “cool” from his or her counselor.

 A final thought: Camp counseling is fun, rewarding, and a great way to spend the summer.
 You will develop friendships that will last a lifetime.
-It will be an experience you’ll never forget!
+Joining our staff will be an experience you’ll never forget!
+For any additional questions please feel free to contact us.